ErinaTheDummy/SwordToShield/Gamemaster_Resources/Bestiary/Aberration.md

 # Features

 - Undexterous: The Dreadbeast is incapable of reaching the point directly between its legs
 - Movement based sight: The dreadbeast cannot see anything more than 30 feet away that is not moving.
-- Multiattack: The Dreadbeast makes two attacks.
+- Multiattack: The Dreadbeast makes three attacks.
+- Nonmagically immunity: The Dreadbeast has resistance to nonmagical damage

 # Attacks
-Stomp +9 2d10 bludgeoning damage, targets a 10 foot cube within 20 feet of the dreadbeast
+Stomp +9 3d10 bludgeoning damage, targets a 10 foot cube within 20 feet of the dreadbeast
-Bite +9 3d10 piercing damage, 1 target within 20 feet.
+Bite +9 4d10 piercing damage, 1 target within 20 feet.

 ```